-Akihabara has emerged as a center of Japanese otaku and anime culture, and dozens of stores specializing in anime, manga, retro video games, figurines, card games and other collectibles have filled the spaces between the electronics retailers.
-In addition to shops, various other animation related establishments have become popular in the area, particularly maid cafes where waitresses dress up and act like maids or anime characters, and manga cafes, a type of internet cafe where customers can read comics and watch DVDs in addition to having access to the internet.
+Akihabara has emerged as a center of Japanese otaku and anime culture.
+It is lined on both sides with dozens of stores specializing in anime, manga, retro video games, figurines, card games and other collectibles.
+In addition to shops, Akihabara has become a place for cafes; particularly maid cafes where waitresses dress up and act like maids or anime characters, and manga cafes, a type of internet cafe where customers can read comics and watch DVDs in addition to having access to the internet.

 When we were in Akihabara we went to the animate store.
 Animate is a very famous manga publisher and animator company.
 We were in Akihabara a little early, so the animate store wasn’t open.
 We walked around and looked around in many stores; then we went back the the animate store and shopped inside for a while.

 Harajuku is the place for fashion businesses to be.
-Trends come and go at lightning speed in Harajuku.
-Decora, Goth-Loli, Cyber-Punk, Mori Girl, the list is endless.
-Many happen at the same time, and influence each other.
-Often it’s impossible to determine what gave birth to what.
-This disconnect and freedom is possible because there is no social message.
+An endless list of trends come and go in Harajuku, and because many happen at the same time, they often influence one other.
+This disconnect and freedom is possible because there is no social message and everyone here can express themselves as they please.
 Harajuku fashion is about fun.
 It is fashion in its purest form.

 We started at the top of the main street and walked down the street through the shops.
 I love Harajuku.
 It is one of my favorite places in japan.
 So just being there was enough for me to be happy, but of course I had to buy a couple of things.
 One thing I bought was red contacts.
 I got two red contacts from the same store I always buy contacts from in Harajuku.
 It is a small store on the second floor of a store across the street from two consecutive crepe stands.